-Created by University of Chicago Professor Theaster Gates, Rebuild Foundation is an artist-led, community-based platform for art, cultural development, and neighborhood transformation.
+Created by artist and social innovator Theaster Gates, Rebuild Foundation is an artist-led, community-based platform for art, cultural development, and neighborhood transformation.

 It provides free arts programming and amenities to revitalize inner-city neighborhoods.
 It also helps artists scale creative ideas to build income and operate arts-based businesses.

 Gates combines his expertise in urban planning and art to preserve Chicago history.
 Rebuild Foundation also operates the Stony Island Arts Bank, the Dorchester Art + Housing Collaborative, and Kenwood Gardens.

 St. Laurence School has been a South Shore landmark for decades.
 Many of the original materials, finishes, and architectural features are being preserved in the Muller & Muller design.

 “The design reflects the building’s historic character,” explains Project Manager Rob Kennedy.

 The gym will become an art exhibit space.
 Original plasterwork around the stage and decorative brick wall veneers are being repaired and restored.
 Ceilings will be left exposed.